About JANJ - JA of New Jersey Staff

 Currently, Gioia resides in Jersey City, and volunteers as the Sustainable Schools Project Lead for Sustainable Jersey City, a collaborative network of grassroots organizations dedicated to making the city a more sustainable place to live and work.
 In her free time, Gioia enjoys reading, traveling, and hanging out with her ever-snoozing, 13 year old cat, Tommy.

-Catherine Milone, President, Junior Achievement of New Jersey (JANJ), has 25 years of business experience in the corporate and nonprofit sectors.
+Catherine Milone, President, Junior Achievement of New Jersey (JANJ), has 26 years of business experience in the corporate and nonprofit sectors.
 Prior to JANJ, Catherine worked at ADP and had also served as the Vice President of Marketing for Junior Achievement of New York, where she began her post college career.
-In 2004, the Board of Directors representing Junior Achievement of New Jersey appointed Catherine as President, where she is charged to manage statewide operations that impact more than 60,000 students in 2,800 classrooms annually.
-Headquartered in Princeton, she reports to a Board of Directors consisting of senior-level executives.
+In 2004, the Board of Directors representing Junior Achievement of New Jersey appointed Catherine as President, where she is charged to manage statewide operations that impact more than 68,000 students in 3,500 classrooms annually.
+Headquartered in Edison, she reports to the statewide Board of Directors consisting of senior-level executives.

 Catherine serves as Co-chair of the Education and Workforce Development Committee for New Jersey Business and Industry Association (NJBIA), and is a member of the Employability Skills Task Force for New Jersey’s State Employment and Training Commission (SETC).
 Catherine is a member of the JA USA HR Committee, and most recently, Catherine was appointed to the KearnyBank Foundation as an Independent Director.